Chasing the Wind

 SOLOMON: the author of Ecclesiastes

-Location: River City Roasters, a coffeehouse in Wheaton, Illinois
+Location: River City Roasters, a coffee shop in Wheaton, Illinois

 DYANEA: Hi Solomon.
 Nice to run into you.